All Episodes

 And Paul W. Smith said, I have to do this because Limbaugh is on our radio station, and we'll see him here tomorrow.

-You've heard Rush Limbaugh's parody song, Barack, the magic Negro.
+You've heard Rush Limbaugh's parody song, Barack the Magic Negro.

 But you said not every day, so you do listen a little then.

-I you know, why wouldn't you?
+And why wouldn't you?

-Uh that's part of the job.
+That's part of the job.

 Over a year ago, he was totally fine with satire.

-Now what do you think's changed, my friends?
+What do you think's changed, my friends?

 Having more fun.

-Stay right where you are.
+Back after this, stay right where you are.

-After a brief bout of um Obama mania, some Capitol Hill Democrats are begun to complain privately that Obama's presidential campaign is insular, uncooperative, and inattentive to their hopes for a broad Democrat victory in November.
+After a brief bout of Obama mania, some Capitol Hill Democrats are begun to complain privately that Obama's presidential campaign is insular, uncooperative, and inattentive to their hopes for a broad Democrat victory in November.

 They're kind of insufferable at this point, talking about the Obama people.

-The Republicans think McCain's out there just trying to get elected president, doesn't care what happens to the rest of the party, and now some Democrats on Capitol Hill are saying the same thing about Obama that he doesn't care what happens to the rest of the party.
+And now some Democrats on Capitol Hill are saying the same thing about Obama, that he doesn't care what happens to the rest of the party.

 I don't think that's true in Obama's case.

-They're gonna win sixty forty in the White House.
+They're going to win 60-40 in the White House.

 I don't think they think they have to do anything for coattails.